 She left them, their conversation back at once to the question of the camera.

-The house concealed one of the city’s showpieces, a wall of brick with a lattice pattern of diamond-shaped openings, an artful handiwork forgotten, now the neighborhood had fallen so far out of the way.
-From Mr. Wright she had heard a fanciful story…but couldn’t see it, why anyone should leave letters for loved ones, or prayer candles, or flowers, or anything else in these niches.
+The house concealed one of the city’s showpieces, a brick wall latticed with diamond-shaped openings, artful handiwork forgotten now the neighborhood had fallen so far out of the way.
+From Mr. Wright, she had heard a fanciful story, the sort of romance a trolleyman tells his riders.
+But she couldn’t see it, why one would leave letters, or prayer candles, or flowers, or anything else in these niches.
 Hospitals were practical places; they employed crowds.
-Yes, there were quarantines.
-But also meals, laundry, deliveries of medicines.
+Yes, there were quarantines—but also meals, fresh sheets, deliveries of medicines.
 People came and went.

-The wall overlooked two sets of tracks, those embedded in the lane and those beyond, the railroad’s.
-Next in view a scrubby lot, a dump for losing and finding, one man’s trash a lowlier’s making do.
-Tall dead brush then, peeling clapboards, seen white at a distance…the riverside row of shanty houses.
+The wall overlooked those tracks embedded in the lane and those beyond, the railroad’s.
+Next in view was a scrubby lot, a dump for losing and finding, one man’s trash a lowlier’s making-do.
+Then dead brush, peeling clapboards seen white at a distance, the riverside row of shanties.

 She went out to sit by the climbing rose with her plate and cup.